pengowen123/cmaes/README.md

 [![Crates.io](https://img.shields.io/crates/v/cmaes)](https://crates.io/crates/cmaes)
 [![Rust](https://github.com/pengowen123/cmaes/actions/workflows/rust.yml/badge.svg?branch=master)](https://github.com/pengowen123/cmaes/actions/workflows/rust.yml)

 A Rust implementation of the CMA-ES optimization algorithm.
-It is used to minimize the value of an objective function and performs well on high-dimension, non-linear, non-convex, ill-conditioned, and/or noisy problems.
+It is used to minimize or maximize the value of an objective function and performs well on high-dimension, non-linear, non-convex, ill-conditioned, and/or noisy problems.
 See [this paper][5] for details on the algorithm itself.

 ## Dependencies